 Some writers use music to put them in the mood.
 To write, that is.
 And some need to have it playing in the background while they write, which would drive me crazy, but to each their individual own.

-Music evokes emotion in the moment, cements an era in her hearts, and transports us back to the past, feelings and all.
+Music evokes emotion in the moment, cements an era in our hearts, and transports us back to the past, feelings and all.
 Music is part of the fabric of our lives and our histories, and we can use it to enhance our writing in a variety of ways.

 How do you use music to enhance your writing, and what songs take you back to a place and time from the past?